kubernetes/community/keps/sig-node/0024-20180730-make-cpu-manager-respect-isolcpus.md

 The different managers of more mature cloud infrastructures -for example Openstack- can already be configured to manage only a subset of a nodes' resource; isolated from all other process via the isolcpus kernel parameter.
 If Kubernetes would also support the same feature, operators would be able to 1: isolate the common compute CPU pool from the operation system, and 2: manually divide the pool between the infrastructures however they see fit.

+#### User Story 3 - As CI developer running both legacy and micro-service based bare metal applications in my system, I wouldn't like my legacy applications to affect the performance of my Kubernetes based workloads running on the same node
+Kubelet already having system-reserved flag enforces the idea that resource management community already recognized this basic use-case to be valid in today's changing world.
+Not every legacy application was able to transform its architecture to a containerized, micro-service based approach, so both CI administrators, and infrastructure operators all over the world are asked to balance different workloads on their limited amount of physical nodes.
+Kubernetes resource management currently advocates physically separating the clusters running these different applications.
+This feature would increase the administrators' chance to be able to at least manually separate the CPU cores of these workloads by not betting on the legacy applications always consuming the lower numbered cores.

 ### Implementation Details/Notes/Constraints

 The pure implementation of the feature described in this document would be a fairly simple one.
 Kubernetes already contains code to remove a couple of CPU cores from the domain of its CPU management policies.
 The only enhancement needed to be done is to: